 Happiness lies within the individual, and expecting a spouse to change that for ever is unrealistic and unfair.
 What is surprising is that research shows happiness is relatively stable.
 A major life event (such as marriage or the birth of a child) may offer a short-term happiness boost, but studies suggest most people return to their personal happiness “set point”.
 If you ranked your level of happiness as 7.5 on a scale of 1 to 10, research shows that most of the time, the events of your life won’t change that.
 You’ll pretty much be a 7.5 happy person all your life.

 Divorce isn’t as much about increased negative things as it is about decreased positive things.
 “We’ve found that the positives are more and more important,” says Howard Markman, co-director of the Center for Marital and Family Studies at the University of Denver.
 “It turns out that the amount of fun couples have and the strength of their friendships are a strong predictor of their future.”

 Couples don’t need more “pleasant” activities – they need more exciting activities to hold on to the rush they felt when they first fell in love.
 Protect your marriage by regularly trying new things and sharing new experiences with your spouse.
+The first thing that comes to mind would be to spice up your sex life, of course always in a pain-free way, to bring some excitement in.
+But other than that, there’s plenty of experiences you can share together outside of the bedroom!
 Make a list of the favourite things you do together, and then make a list of the fun things you’d like to try.
 Make plans to do something fresh and different once a week.